West Allis – West Milwaukee School District

 The School District of West Allis-West Milwaukee is a school district mostly in Milwaukee County, Wisconsin.
-The district has two comprehensive high schools (grades 9-12), one alternative high school (grades 9-12), one charter high school (grades 9-12), three intermediate schools (grades 6-8) and eleven elementary schools (grades 4K-5).
-The superintendent is Dr. Martin Lexmond.
+The district has two comprehensive high schools (grades 9–12), one alternative high school (grades 9–12), one charter high school (grades 9–12), two intermediate schools (grades 6–8) and nine elementary schools (grades 4K-5).
+The superintendent is Dr. Tarrynce Robinson.
 The West Allis-West Milwaukee Board of Education is composed of nine members.

 The district is mostly in Milwaukee County, where it includes the City of West Allis, the Village of West Milwaukee, and a small portion of Greenfield.
 It includes a small portion of New Berlin, Waukesha County.

-Board of Education
+Board of education

 The school board has nine members who serve three year terms.
 The school board has regular school board meetings, usually on the second and fourth Monday of the month, at the district's Administration Building.